THE BEST LAS VEGAS PROPERTIES

 liens or other claims outstanding.

-Total Expense Ratio - Total obligations as a percentage of
+Total Expense Ratio - Total obligations as a percentage

 Total Monthly Payment - See Monthly PITI payment.

-Transaction Fee - A fee charged each time the borrower
+Transaction Fee - A fee charged each time the

-draws on the credit line.
+borrower draws on the credit line.

-Transfer of Ownership - Any means by which the ownership of a
+Transfer of Ownership - Any means by which the ownership

-other land trust device.
+contract or any other land trust device.

-Transfer Tax - State or local tax payable when title
+Transfer Tax - State or local tax payable when

-to a property passes from one owner to another.
+title to a property passes from one owner to another.

 Treasury Index - An index that is used to determine